 How it works

-- Visitors with a PIN can view, comment on, suggest edits to, and directly edit files and folders.
-If a visitor has edit access, they can re-share the file just like someone with a Google account.
+- Once authenticated, visitors can view, comment on, suggest edits to, and directly edit files and folders.
+If a visitor has edit access, they can re-share the file with another Google user.

 - Visitors cannot create or own files and folders.